abelsonlive/haikugrams/README.md

 # About:

 you've seen [haikubots](http://ohhaikubot.tumblr.com/) on tumblr, you've seem [anagram bots](http://twitter.com/anagramatron) on twitter.
+I want to find haikus are anagrams of eachother. help me out!

 _searching for those rarest of birds_
 ## install